Announcing the 2022–2023 Emerge—Surface—Be Fellows

 In addition to receiving the honorarium and working one-on-one with their mentors, Fellowship also includes access to all Poetry Project events (free workshops, free readings, free publications), and contributing to The Poetry Project's journal, The Recluse.
 As a culminating event, Fellows read in The Poetry Project's Monday Night or Friday Night Reading Series with introductions made by their mentors.
 Fellows will be invited to attend gatherings with the Project staff, as well as the other Fellows and mentors.
 Poetry Project staff and mentors will also work with each Fellow to find other unique opportunities for deepening, sharing, and connecting their poetry to specific goals the Fellows might have.

 Applicants that have achieved some measure of local, regional, or national professional recognition will be judged favorably, as will applicants who have been published or had work presented in recognized publications and venues.
 However, the most important criterion is that an applicant's work shows potential.
 Therefore, demonstration of a high level of skill and unique stylistic vision will be considered in the decision making process.

 Our definition of “emerging” is a writer who has local and perhaps regional recognition and may have national exposure, though not national recognition.
 As a top limit, an emerging writer has published no more than one full length perfect bound book and no more than three chapbooks (not including self-published work in chapbook form).

-Emerge — Surface — Be is supported with funds from the Jerome Foundation.
-The program runs annually from October-June, and we accept applications in July and August.
+Emerge—Surface—Be is supported with funds from the Jerome Foundation.
+The program runs annually from October-June.